HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

 * It is based on multiple sources of data: RDSR, MPPS, SC & OCR, and DICOM images header.
 * The reporting of the dose information by the modalities may contains misinterpretations and errors

 It is the role of the Dose management system to provide the RIS with the right information regarding the dose administered to the patients.
-Reporting the minimal dose information inside the final imaging report is recommended by many stakeholders and organizations, and sometimes it is a reglementation.
-For example, in France there are the Order of 22 September 2006 relating to the dosimetric information to be included in an act report using ionizing radiation, from the French Minister of Health and Solidarity, and describing some dose information that need to be present in the final report.
+Reporting the minimal dose information inside the final imaging report is recommended by many stakeholders and organizations, and sometimes it is a regulation.
+For example, in France there are the Order of 22 September 2006 relating to the radiation information to be included in an act report using ionizing radiation, from the French Minister of Health and Solidarity, and describing some dose information that need to be present in the final report.

 The same kind of regulations exists in California in the US about the CT exams, which is the Senate Bill No. 1237.